garykac/woven/docs/spell-list.md

 While charged: Rivers cost 0mp to cross.
 Water locations cost 1mp to enter.

-Sacrifice: If you are adjacent to River/Water, sacrifice charge to place a TENDRIL up to 3 spaces away along water.
+Sacrifice: If you are adjacent to River/Water, sacrifice charge to place a EYE up to 3 spaces away along water.

 ### Whiplash
 ```